mockingbirdnest/Principia/documentation/Catching Up.md

   git merge Ketchup
   git push -f
 ```
 - [ ] Squash some of the commits on the `master` branch if needed.
-Leave the `Ketchup` branch alone for future referenc.
+Leave the `Ketchup` branch alone for future reference.

 ## Notes